-Chile profile
+Chile media guide

 Chile scores well in the annual press freedom ranking compiled by Reporters Without Borders.
 But the group worries about highly-concentrated media ownership.

-By 2017, 14 million Chileans were online (Internetlivestats.com), around 78% of the population.
+Three were 18.8 million internet users by July 2022, comprising 97.2% of the population.
 There are no restrictions on access.

 The press